-This report gives you a sense of where you are at a given point of time.
+This competitive research report gives you a sense of where you are at a given point of time.

-Competitive Trend Report provides a historic view of your performance against competition.
+Competitive Research Trend Report provides a historic view of your performance against competition.

-Like anything else in the SEO world, the competitive landscape is not set in stone.
+Like anything else in the SEO world, the competitive landscape is not set in stone which is why competitive research holds such high value.
 Competitors change their SEO programs, for example, they can migrate sites, acquire other companies to add offerings, change content, linking or technical aspects.
 Their sites can incur penalties.
 New competitors can enter and leave the space.
 Since things are not set in stone, re-visiting competitor research every 6 months can be very useful.

 It’s always good to assess others to learn what else you can do on the site.
 On the other hand, if you learn about something that doesn’t work for your competitors, you certainly don’t want to repeat these mistakes.